sva-s1/syslog/README.md

 ## 🚀 Quick Setup

-### Production Deployment (Recommended)
+### Development/Testing Deployment (Quick Start)

-For production use with the default, tested syslog configuration:
+For development and testing with the default, pre-built syslog configuration:

 1. **Clone and configure:**